 This fact sheet is based on information from the following sources:

 - From the Centers for Disease Control and Prevention (CDC): HIV Among Pregnant Women, Infants, and Children

-- From the Department of Health and Human Services: Recommendations for Use of Antiretroviral Drugs in Pregnant HIV-1-Infected Women for Maternal Health and Interventions to Reduce Perinatal HIV Transmission in the United States: Postpartum Care: Infant Antiretroviral Prophylaxis and Initial Postnatal Management of the HIV-Exposed Neonate
+- Recommendations for the Use of Antiretroviral Drugs in Pregnant Women with HIV Infection and Interventions to Reduce Perinatal HIV Transmission in the United States:

 More From This Resource Center